 - 3000mAh battery expected

 A faster, more powerful processor will certainly be on board the Galaxy S8, and possibly a jump in RAM.
-Ice Universe claims we will see 8GB of RAM, while another leak says can expect a 3.2GHz octa-core Qualcomm Snapdragon 835 chip, supported by 6GB of RAM.
-A Phone Arena leak lists two processors - Exynos 8895 chip and the Snapdragon 835 - and 6GB and 8GB of RAM, suggesting there could be different versions for different regions again and it has also been claimed the S8 will be the first device to receive the SD835 chip.
+Ice Universe claims we will see 8GB of RAM, while another leak says we can expect a 3.2GHz octa-core Qualcomm Snapdragon 835 chip, supported by 6GB of RAM.
+A Phone Arena leak lists two processors - Exynos 8895 chip and the Snapdragon 835 - and 6GB and 8GB of RAM, suggesting there could be different versions for different regions again.

 VentureBeat supports the idea of two processors, but it claims the S8 will stick with 4GB of RAM with internal storage options starting from 64GB.
 It's likely Samsung will keep microSD support on board, though as claims suggest 64GB and 128GB models, it could be that the company still won't offer support for Marshmallow's Flex feature, allowing users to combine the phone's internal storage with the storage of the SD card.

 A bigger battery capacity is always welcomed, but even if the capacity itself isn't increased for the S8, we'd like to see software improvements to help with power management.
 Some rumours claim the Galaxy S8 will have a 4200mAh battery and there is also predicted to be fingerprint and retina scanners, as well as a built-in mini projector.
 VentureBeat says the S8 will have a 3000mAh battery however, which is the same as what a report from News1 Korea also claims.